Query language

 enum

-One of prompts, history
+One of prompts, conversations, all

 timestamp